 The Fraternity and Sorority Life Coalition is comprised of organizations who are officially recognized by the Office of Fraternity and Sorority Life on the university campus.
 Examples of organizations who are currently a part of this community are listed on the Office of Fraternity and Sorority Life website.

 The Multicultural/Diversity Coalition is comprised of clubs and organizations that are based on recognizing and celebrating individuals, peoples, and cultures.
 The goal of the coalition is to collaborate and communicate on different ideas and events in order to promote diversity, inclusion, and social justice throughout our campus community.
-These clubs work closely with The Center: Every Student, Every Story as well as several faculty in order to get more students engaged and active in each organization.
+These clubs work closely with the Multicultural Center as well as several faculty in order to get more students engaged and active in each organization.
 Examples of organizations who are currently a part of this community are the Black Student Organization, Asian-Pacific Islander Student Organization, Queer Student Union and Wolf Pack Vets.